oracle/accelerated-data-science/docs/source/user_guide/operators/forecasting_operator/forecast.rst

 Let's explore each line of the forecast.yaml so we can better understand options for extending and customizing the operator to our use case.

-Here is an example forecast.yaml wit every parameter specified:
+Here is an example forecast.yaml with every parameter specified:

 .. code-block:: yaml